 Emphasize the new and important conclusion based on the study results in the context of the best available evidence.
 Do not repeat the data presented in the Introduction or Results section.
 Clearly state the limitations of the study.

-All contributors who do not meet the authorship criteria should be listed in the Acknowledgments section.
+All contributors not meeting the authorship criteria should be listed in the Acknowledgments section.
 These persons must give verbal permission to be acknowledged.
 Authors should provide that statement in Author statement form.
 Financial and material support should also be acknowledged.

 For example: Prostatic carcinomas with final score < 7 were considered low-intermediate grade; and, with final score > 7 were considered high-grade (4).
 References cited only in tables or figures should be numbered in accordance with the sequence established by the first appearance in the text of the table or figure.
 References should be verified using either an electronic bibliographic source, such as PubMed, or print copies from original sources.
 Authors are responsible for checking that none of the references refer to retracted articles except in the context of referring to the retraction.
 Also, the authors should not include DOI numbers at the end of cited reference.

-Journal titles should be abbreviated according to the style used in the list of Journals Indexed for MEDLINE, posted by the NLM available at:http://www.nlm.nih.gov/tsd/serials/lji.html.
+Journal titles should be abbreviated according to the style used in the Journals Indexed for MEDLINE list, posted by the NLM available at:http://www.nlm.nih.gov/tsd/serials/lji.html.
 Examples of various reference formats are available at http://www.nlm.nih.gov/bsd/uniform_requirements.html The most common examples are as follows:

 Journals: Name all authors unless there are more than seven, in which case list the first six-plus et al. For example: